- Common uses

 The American Society of Health-System Pharmacists, Inc. represents that the information provided hereunder was formulated with a reasonable standard of care, and in conformity with professional standards in the field.
 The American Society of Health-System Pharmacists, Inc. makes no representations or warranties, express or implied, including, but not limited to, any implied warranty of merchantability and/or fitness for a particular purpose, with respect to such information and specifically disclaims all such warranties.
 Users are advised that decisions regarding drug therapy are complex medical decisions requiring the independent, informed decision of an appropriate health care professional, and the information is provided for informational purposes only.
 The entire monograph for a drug should be reviewed for a thorough understanding of the drug's actions, uses and side effects.
 The American Society of Health-System Pharmacists, Inc. does not endorse or recommend the use of any drug.
 The information is not a substitute for medical care.

-Cabozantinib (advanced renal cell carcinoma) is commonly used to treat:
+Cabozantinib (liver and kidney cancer) is commonly used to treat:

 See Expert Resources